-Got Google? will teach students how to use variety of Google tools.
-Students will create and utilize the G Suite Applications including documents, spreadsheets, presentations, and forms.
-Students will learn about the versatility of Google tools and have the option of taking the Google Certification exam (fee required).
-In addition to G Suite Applications, student will learn how to perform web searches using different operators or advanced search options and determine the validity of online sources.
+All Things Google will teach students how to use a variety of Google tools.
+Using basic and advanced features, students will create and utilize the G Suite Applications including documents, spreadsheets, presentations, sites, and forms.
+Students will learn about the versatility of Google tools.
+In addition to G Suite Applications and tools, students will learn how to perform web searches using different operators or advanced search options and determine the validity of online sources.
 This class will also cover major social and ethical issues in computing.